nicpenning/kibana-ctf/README.md

 │   ├── elastic_import_script.ps1 ---> This is a specialized PowerShell script used to create the contents for a challenge.
 (Optional)
 │   └── elastic_saved_objects.json ---> These are the saved objects that are imported into the Elastic stack for the challenge.
 (Optional)
 ```

+For more details on how challenges can be created, check out the [documentation](./documentation/Creating%20a%20Challenge.md).

 ## Thank you 🙏
 **Thank you** to all those who took the time to try this out, work out the bugs, and make it what it is today before the public release.
 You know who you are! **Thank you!**